 Local workers - Occupations - Electricity, Gas, Water and Waste Services

-Within the Lismore City, the Electricity, Gas, Water and Waste Services workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+Within Cairns, the Electricity, Gas, Water and Waste Services workforce has a similar proportion of Managers and Professionals compared to the Retail Trade workforce.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local workers in Cairns will be influenced by factors including: